April to June 2019 Currency Forecasts

 - Focus on Brexit, eurozone economy and Federal Reserve

 - Economic factors to look out for in the UK, US and Europe

 - Currency forecasts for GBP/USD, GBP/EUR and EUR/USD

 The main aim of our quarterly currency forecasts is to highlight how important currency risk management can be to businesses with foreign currency exposure.

-The sad truth is there is no magic crystal ball to consult – we are often asked what is going to happen to the US dollar six months from now and we hold our hands up – we don’t know and neither does anybody else.
-At their best, currency forecasts can be considered useful guides to what could happen.
-At their worst, they are dangerous if you make a decision that is based on them.
+In our years of working in the foreign exchange industry, we have learned that despite what anybody might claim, nobody knows what is going to happen to any given currency pairing from one day to the next.
+The sad truth is that there is no magic crystal ball to consult; we are often asked what is going to happen to the US dollar six months from now and we hold our hands up – we don’t know and neither does anyone else.

 We hope you enjoy reading it as much as we have enjoyed putting it together.